loteoo/hyperstatic/src/pages/Home/home.md

 If you have dynamic routes that you want to render, you need to give an array of all these URLs to the generator.

 You can do this dynamically by adding javascript to the `createPages.js` file.

+All pages for this demo site has been pre-rendered.
+Try disabling javascript in your browser, everything should still mostly work!